 Start working on the large muscles: legs and upper torso.
-Because of the ostomy, you will need to start very soft, doing just a few repetitions and immediately stopping if fatigued.
+Because of the ostomy, you will need to start very gently, doing just a few repetitions and immediately stopping if fatigued.
 As a general rule, something that cannot be lifted comfortably 20 times is too heavy.
 Build up slowly and rest plenty between sets.
-Drink during your workout and eat well afterwards.
+Drink during your workout and eat well afterward.
 If you are consistent, you will see the benefits.
 Lifting is a strenuous activity that creates considerable abdominal pressure.
-You should always wear an ostomy support belt to diminish risks of injuries and parastomal hernias.
+You should always wear an ostomy support belt to reduce the risks of injuries and parastomal hernias.

 Core Muscle Conditioning

 Appropriate crunch technique requires that you lie on your back with knees bent and a foot apart.
 Bring your arms to your chest (do not place them behind the head), contract your abdominal muscles, raise your torso away from the floor, hold your body for three breaths and lie back on the floor.
 Be gentle and repeat as many times as you can while maintaining form.
 You may also try reverse crunches.

 Other Recommended Core Exercises